Tigers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

+- In six games as the underdog over the last 10 matchups, the Tigers have a record of 2-4.

-- When it comes to hitting the over, the Tigers and their opponents are 5-5-0 in their last 10 games with a total.
+- When it comes to the over/under, the Tigers and their foes are 5-5-0 in their last 10 contests.

+- The Tigers' previous 10 games have not had a spread set by sportsbooks.

 Discover More About This Game